A relation between the Dirichlet and the Regularity problem for Parabolic equations: Basic definitions

 \subsection{Domain}

-In general our domain will be a cylinder \( \Omega = \Base \times \R \), where the base \( \Base \) is a $1$-sided chord arc domain; that is it is a 1-sided non-tangentially accessible domain (also called uniform domain) with Ahlfors-David regular boundary.
-As the precise definition does not play any significant role here we omit the details and refer the reader to \cite{D} which has the same settings as here and contains all definitions in great detail (in particular, the existence of interior Harnack chains and corkscrew balls for any boundary point plus the ADR condition).
+In general our domain will be a cylinder \( \Omega = \Base \times \R \), where the base \( \Base \) is a 1-sided non-tangentially accessible domain (also called uniform domain) with Ahlfors regular boundary of dimension $n-1$.
+As the precise definition does not play any significant role here we omit the details and refer the reader to \cite{D} which has the same settings as here and contains all definitions in great detail (in particular, the existence of interior Harnack chains and corkscrew balls for any boundary point plus the Ahlfors condition).

 We denote points in \( \Omega \) by \( (X,t) \) or also \( (\xi,\tau) \), where \( X,\,\xi \in \Base \) and \( t,\,\tau \in \R \), and points on the boundary by \( (P,t) \in \partial \Omega = \partial\Base \times \R \).
 The space \( \Omega \) is equipped with the norm \( \|(\xi,\tau)\| = \rho \), where $\rho$ is the positive solution to the following equation